visionplusplu/LuminanceAndBrightness/README.md

 To reproduce all figures and process the data as presented in the manuscript, you can use one of the following options:

 **1. Run all experiment figures at once**
-- Start MATLAB and navigate to the main project directory
 - Run the following command in the MATLAB Command Window:
   ```
   main